+- Transitive trust relationships between the domains

+- 2. Transitive trust relationships between the domain trees

+- 3. A common schema

+- 4. Common configuration information

-- 1. Transitive trust relationships between the domains - 2.
-Transitive trust relationships between the domain trees - 3.
-A common schema - 4.
-Common configuration information sing both domain trees and forests provides you with the flexibility of both contiguous and oncontiguous naming conventions.
-This can be useful in, for example, companies with independent divisions that must each maintain their own DNS names.
+- 5. A common global catalog

+Using both domain trees and forests provides you with the flexibility of both contiguous and concontiguous naming conventions.
+This can be useful in, for example, companies with mdependent divisions that must each maintain their own DNS names.